Appeals FAQs

 My LA has not responded to my request for Mediation, but has offered a different type of meeting instead – is that correct?

-You have the legal right to request mediation if you disagree with certain sections of your Final EHCP, and the LA must attend if requested.
+You have the legal right to request mediation if you disagree with certain sections of your Final EHCP, and the LA must arrange if requested.
 Mediation should take place within 30 days.
-However, we have heard of times when an informal meeting (often called a ‘Way Forward’ meeting) has been held instead.
-Whilst these can be helpful, as the school is also involved, if you want formal mediation, you can ask Global Mediation to pursue this.
+However, we have heard of times when an informal meeting (often called a ‘Way Forward’ or ‘IPM’ meeting) has been held instead.
+Whilst these can be helpful, and we would advise having this if offered, as the school is also involved, they are not formal mediation.
+If you want formal mediation, you can ask Global Mediation to pursue this as well as or instead.

 If I am writing to the SEND Tribunal during my appeal process, who in the LA do I need to inform as well?

-If you have had your appeal accepted by the SEND Tribunal, and you need to ‘CC’ the LA into your emails when emailing the Tribunal, please use their email address: sentribunal@westsussex.gov.uk
+If you have had your appeal registered by the SEND Tribunal, and you need to ‘CC’ the LA into your emails when emailing the Tribunal, please use their email address: sentribunal@westsussex.gov.uk

 How can I withdraw my appeal?